solzilberman/doomsday_trainer/README.md

 ### What is this?
 In 1973, John Conway described a *doomsday* algorithm to compute the day of the week given any date on the Gregorian Calendar.
 This is a web application to practice computing the doomsday algorithm mentally.

+[Here](https://www.youtube.com/watch?v=T_nQG-Bzxsg) is the brilliant man himself, explaining this trick, and doing it at god-like speed.
+Sadly he passed away in 2020.

 ### How to Use ?
 Visit the live [application](https://solzilberman.github.io/doomsday_trainer/).